jackos/intro-to-gpu/intro-to-gpu.md

 var tensor = LayoutTensor[dtype, layout](in_dev)
 ```

-This `LayoutTensor` is a mutable view over the data stored inside `in_dev`, it doesn't own its memory but allows us to index using block and thread ids.
+This `LayoutTensor` is a wrapper over the data stored inside `in_dev`, it doesn't own its memory but allows us to index using block and thread ids.
 Initially we'll just print the values to confirm its indexing as we expect:

 ```mojo :once
 fn print_values_kernel(tensor: LayoutTensor[dtype, layout]):